-This itinerary showcases the stunning Georgian countryside in a blaze of colour as some the first of the snow begins to creep into the Svaneti region.
+This itinerary showcases the stunning Georgian countryside in a blaze of autumnal colours.
 Renowned for its superb food you certainly won't go hungry whilst exploring Georgia - nor thirsty, given the prolific production of extremely good wine that gradually the rest of Europe is starting to wake up to.
 For Georgia was the birthplace of viti-culture - the science of grapes - and drinking plays a huge and very important part in culture and society today.

 — Amelia, Original Travel Expert

 Depart the UK via Istanbul and arrive into Tbilisi in the evening.
 Transfer to the hotel in Tblisi for 2 nights.

 Take a walking tour through the charming and elegant capital city of Tbilisi with its lovely old town, cobbled back streets and artistic creative pulse running through it creating a laid back, creative and bohemian feel.
 There's plenty of time to visit the many beautiful cafes, restaurants, bars and galleries that spill out onto the pavements.
 Afterwarsd pay visits to Metechi Church, Sulfur bathhouses, the Siona Cathedral, the Museum of Georgina Fine Arts and Janashia Museum of Georgia.

 Explore Mtskheta, one of the oldest towns in Georgia, before heading northwest along the Georgian military highway to the beautiful Kazbegi hotel in the mountains for two nights.

-Explore Kazbegi and the beautiful landscape with a picnic by Gveleti waterfall and a visit to the stunningly located Gergeti Holy Trinity Church.
+Explore Kazbegi , and visit the stunningly located Gergeti Holy Trinity Church.

 Drive south east into the fertile Kakheti valley that borders the great Caucasus range, known for its wine making.
-Visit the Badbe nunnery complex and Sighnaghi before staying overnight in Telavi.
+Visit the Sighnaghi and do some wine tasting

-Start the journey northwest towards Kutaisi stopping at Chateau Muhkrani for lunch and wine tasting.
+Start the journey northwest towards Borjormi stopping at Chateau Muhkrani for lunch and wine tasting.
 Onto the rock cut town of Uplistsikhe and Gori, the birthplace of Stalin where there is an interesting museum.